ezralinnangmail/nba-player-performance/README.md

-# nba-player-performance
+# NBA Player Performance Prediction

-A predictive model in Python to estimate NBA player scoring performance using historical game data, performing feature engineering and exploratory analysis and evaluating multiple regression models.
+This project explores whether NBA player scoring performance can be predicted using historical game data and basic machine learning models in Python.

+## Tools Used
+- Python
+- pandas
+- scikit-learn
+- matplotlib

+## Project Status
+In progress